Robust and Adaptive Door Operation with a Mobile Robot: Problem Statement and Framework Overview

 We study the problem of enabling a robot to open doors autonomously, regardless of their form or kinematic model.
-Thus, the following sub-tasks are to be performed successfully by an autonomous robot: \begin{itemize} \item Door and handle detection \item Grasping of the handle \item Unlatching the handle \item Estimating the door kinematic model \item Planning and executing the door opening motion \end{itemize}
+Performing this task requires the exploitation of the robot's sensorial, actuation and computational capabilities.
+The following sub-tasks are to be performed sequentially by the autonomous robot: \begin{enumerate} \item \textbf{Door and handle detection} (Section \ref{detection}): First, the door and handle must be identified and located in the environment where the robot is operating.
+A vision system that allows the recognition of the corresponding Regions of Interest is required.

+\item \textbf{Grasping of the handle} (Section \ref{grasping}): Once the handle is located, the robot must position and orient the end-effector adequately in order to grasp it.
+For inferring this pose, a vision system that also provides information about the 3-dimensional structure of the environment is needed.

+\item \textbf{Unlatching the handle} (Section \ref{unlatching}): Then, the robot must exert an appropriate torque for actuating the handle mechanism.
+For determining such torque, a sensor that provides force feedback in the robot's end-effector is essential.

+\item \textbf{Estimating the door kinematic model} (Section \ref{learning}): The robust operation of doors involves the inference of the required opening motion, i.e. the door kinematic model.
+This inference can be either performed online while actuating the door, or from observations of the door motion provided by a teacher.

+\item \textbf{Planning and executing door opening motion} (Section \ref{door_opening}): Finally, the control actions for opening the door according to its kinematic model must be planned and executed.
+For a mobile manipulator robot, this implies tight base-arm coordination under the task constraints. \end{enumerate}

 In this paper, we assume the robot is equipped with a vision system able to capture features in a 3-dimensional space.
-Additionally, we consider the particular case of a mobile robot and that force/torque feedback is available.
+Additionally, we consider the particular case of a mobile robot with an omnidirectional base and that force/torque feedback in the end-effector is available.
 Note that these assumptions attempt to be as general as possible, as these requirements are usually met by most service robots nowadays.

+The proposed framework is structured sequentially following the sub-tasks scheme discussed above.
+Rather than having a distinct contribution to a specific detailed theory or methodology itself, in this work, we combine several state-of-the-art studies.
+Therefore, the reader can directly refer to the section of interest, indicated in the aforementioned list.
+The most novel approaches for addressing the door opening task are those presented for sub-tasks 2, 4 and 5.